oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 1.2.1 Definitions of terms
 * **Information**:
     A measure of the entropy (novelty, or "news value") of a message.
-Information is the minimum data needed to represent the essential meaning of a message, excluding data that is known a-priori and data that does not affect meaning.
+Information is the minimum data needed to represent the essential meaning of a message, excluding data that is known *a priori* and data that does not affect meaning.

 * **Information Model**: